unlimited-tech-solutions/AREA-workflows/README.md

 1. Use const at top of file w/ screaming snake case (e.g. HUBSPOT_ACCOUNT_ID=123123123)
 2. Use prettier extension with provided .prettierrc file
 3. Never use fetch or hubspot client, always axios (example functions provided in src\app\UTSHelpers\functions\..)
-4. Avoid callback hell, never use ❌.then, ✔️ async ✔️ await all day
+4. Avoid callback hell, do not chain nested calls with ❌.then, use ✔️ async ✔️ await (when possible) all day
 5. Try/catch for error handling (goes along with previous)\
    ![alt text](uts/tryCatch.png)
 6. require over import\